shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 # Cover Letter
 Applicant Number: S407476

 Currently working as a front end developer with Service Canada on the Web Renewal Initiative.
-I have a Secret Security Clearance and my language levels are BBC (To check when I get to work).
+I have a Secret Security Clearance and my language levels are CBB.

 ## Education